 This free webcast provides information on effective instructional procedures to teach literacy skills to individuals with ASD and limited speech.
 The webcast includes both detailed instructional procedures, as well as case examples (including videoclips) of reading and writing instruction with children and adolescents with ASD.The webcast provides information on how to teach key literacy skills, including phonological awareness skills,letter-sound correspondences,decoding skills,shared reading skillssight word recognition skills,reading and understanding books, early writing skills The instructional procedures are based on the recommendations of the National Reading Panel (2000), with adaptations to support the participation of individuals with ASD who have limited speech.
 Improving literacy outcomes for individuals with autism spectrum disorders and limited speech – Webcast | AAC at Penn State

 Magic Spoons Why hello there my fellow blogger buddies!
 Were you wondering if I fell off the face of the Earth?
 If I did not, in fact, survive the madness of the holiday season?
 If a pack of rabid kindergarteners ate me alive??!!

 This past October, I was honored to be chosen as a first round judge for the Cybils Award, a literary award started over five years ago by book bloggers.
-According to the Cybils website, this award was begun to: "Reward the children’s and young adult authors (and illustrators, let’s not forget them) whose books combine the highest literary merit and “kid appeal.”
+According the the Cybils website, this award was begun to: "Reward the children’s and young adult authors (and illustrators, let’s not forget them) whose books combine the highest literary merit and “kid appeal.”
 The 2011 CYBILS Literary Awards – Seven iPad Book Apps to Make the Cut | The Digital Media Diet | Publishing iPad Book Apps for Kids

 AAC at Penn State | Improving literacy outcomes for individuals with complex communication needs Challenge Literacy skills are tremendously important in today’s society; they provide a means to enhance education, improve employment opportunities, develop social relationships, access the Internet, foster personal expression, and provide enjoyable leisure activities.
 Literacy skills are even more important for individuals who have complex communication needs and have limited speech.
 Literacy skills allow individuals who require AAC a means to communicate anything they want.
 Unfortunately most of literacy curricula require students to provide oral responses; these programs are not appropriate for individuals with autism spectrum disorders, cerebral palsy, Down syndrome, and other special needs who have limited speech.
 There is an urgent need to develop effective, research-based interventions to teach literacy skills to individuals with complex communication needs.